No Turning Back: Seven Migration Moments that Changed Britain

 Artists and Photographers

-Adam Dant, Alex Daw, Andy Barter, Angélica Dass, Déirdre Kelly, Empathy Museum, Hormazd Narielwalla, Leyla Reynolds, Linh Vu, Liz Gerard, Majid Adin, Malgosia Stepnik, Martin Rowson, Nick Ellwood and Kamal Kaan, Rob Pinney, Rock Against Racism contributors (Andy Dark, Caroline Coon, Darla Jane Gilroy and Rick Fawcett, David King, John Angus, Kate Webb, Lucy Whitman, Richard Lees, Ruth Gregory, Virginia Turbett), Roman Lokati, Shao-Jie Lin, The Singh Twins, Verity Newman
+Adam Dant, Alex Daw, Andy Barter, Angélica Dass, Déirdre Kelly, Empathy Museum, Hormazd Narielwalla, Leyla Reynolds, Linh Vu, Liz Gerard, Majid Adin, Malgosia Stepnik, Martin Rowson, Nick Ellwood and Kamal Kaan, Rob Pinney, Rock Against Racism contributors (Andy Dark, Caroline Coon, Darla Jane Gilroy, David King, John Angus, Kate Webb, Lucy Whitman, Red Saunders, Richard Lees, Rick Fawcett, Ruth Gregory, Virginia Turbett, Wayne Minter), Roman Lokati, Shao-Jie Lin, The Singh Twins, Verity Newman

 Ahmad al-Rashid, Almas Mir, Cai Martinez, Clive Bayley, Dame Stephanie Shirley, Feli Martinez, Krishna P Adhikari, Linh Vu, Maria del Pilar Kaladeen, Martin Spafford, Michelle Johansen, Nivi Manchanda, Rozina Visram, Tom Lewis